KmanOz/KmanSonoff/README.md

 ![](images/sonoff.png "Sonoff Range")

 KmanSonoff is the updated version of [KmanOz/Sonoff-HomeAssistant](https://github.com/KmanOz/Sonoff-HomeAssistant) which is alternative firmware for the brilliant & cheap range of ESP-8266 based WiFi controlled power switches.
 This updated firmware simplifies setup of the switch even more so than the original, yet keeps the firmware and memory footprint basic and lightweight just like it's predecessor.
-Initial setup is now done in one file "config.h" located in the same directory as the sketch.
-Both versions are OTA upgradable and all naming (mqtt client name & mDNS for OTA) is automatic based on the MAC address of the Wifi radio.
+Initial setup is now done in one file "config_sc.h" for the single channel firmware or "config_mc.h" for the multichannel firmware located in the same directory as the sketch.
+Both versions are OTA upgradable and all naming (mqtt client name & mDNS for OTA) is automatic based on the MAC address of the ESP Wifi radio.

 I realize there are many other mqtt based firmware(s) that have been written for the Sonoff switches, but I found most of them overly complex for my liking.
 This firmware is basic in operation but ***extremely stable*** and just gets the job done.
-Enjoy !!

 #### Currently Supported Devices (More to come)